apache/dubbo-website/blog/en-us/dubbo-basic-usage-dubbo-provider-configuration.md

 > Next, we will focus on the configuration of &lt;dubbo:service/&gt;

-* &lt;dubbo:service/&gt;List of main properties supported：
+* &lt;dubbo:service/&gt;mainly supports the following properties：

 | Properties Name | Description |
 | -------- | ----- |
 | version | Version number |